Bridged Clustering: Semi-Supervised Sparse Bridging: Notation

+In this section, we introduce our notation.
+The input features are denoted by random variable $X \in \R^d$ and the output features are denoted by random variable $Y \in \R^{d'}.$

-Consider a population of samples partitioned into $C$ latent groups.
+We assume that $X$ and $Y$ are mixtures of $C$ latent groups.
 While the criteria defining these groups are unknown, we assume the existence of $C$ distinct categories.
-Let $T\in[C]\!:=\!\{1,\dots,C\}$ be a latent categorical variable drawn with probabilities $(\pi_1,\dots,\pi_C)$.
-For each group $t$, let $P_t^X$ denote the distribution over input features and $P_t^Y$ the distribution over output features.
+Let be a latent categorical variable drawn with probabilities $\pi_1,\dots,\pi_C$.
+For each group $t$, let $P_t^X$ and $P_t^Y$ denote the distributions over $X$ and $Y$.
+Conditional on $T=t$, we observe a pair: